 If you have been to Branded Burgers & Bar you may have noticed the street mural on one of their walls.
 There is actually an interesting story behind it.
 Gina and Amanda were trying to think up names for their burgers one day, when they come up with a novel way to do it.
 They decided to name their gourmet burgers after local streets in the area, hence the wall mural in their bar.

 You may also notice as you drive past their bar in Seville, that they have extended their outdoor dining area.
 Due to the COVID changes in regards to dining, Gina and Amanda decided to set up a larger outdoor dining area to allow for more diners.
 They received a $5,000 grant from the government, which went some way to paying for their new outdoor area.
-They are looking forward to welcoming you all to their new outdoor area, especially with Summer just around the corner.
+They are looking forward to welcoming you all to their new outdoor area, especially with the warmer months upon us.

 Branded Burgers & Bar opening hours are: